TheMonk2121/ai-dev-tasks/600_archives/docs/ARCHITECTURE.md

 ```

----
+- --

-*This architecture provides a solid foundation for intelligent query processing with progressive complexity and robust
+- This architecture provides a solid foundation for intelligent query processing with progressive complexity and robust
 resource management.*

 Note: This file is retained for historical architecture context.
 For the canonical architecture, see